bilenskaya/angularseed/README.md

 - NodeJS
 - Express Framework
 - AngularJS
-- RequireJS
-- Passport
+- MongoDB (mongoose)

+(Other libraries used: RequireJS, Passport, Nodemailer and crypto)

+## Instructions

+1. Make sure you have Mongo installed and running
+2. Run npm install (with administration rights)
+3. Run node app.js

 ## Overview

 This Seed provides users with RequireJS module loading, PassportJS registration / authentication and AngularJS as the client framework.

-Upon registration, the application sends a confirmation e-mail.
+Upon registration, the application sends a confirmation e-mail (make sure you use a valid email address that you can check for the confirmation email).
 As for now, I'm not doing anything with it, but I plan to add more features sometime soon (Tests are a must).

+## Next steps

+1. Use lazy loading (I haven't yet found a good way to do this properly.
+I know there's a few seeds that do this... but I have to investigate how to do it in a kind of different way)

+2. Put an email confirmation url to confirm users / allow only confirmed users to login

+0. Unit tests / e2e tests

 ## Directory Structure

 	app.js              	--> web server
     package.json        	--> package dependencies
-    app/             		--> main app api/				--> api for model manipulation
+    app/             		--> main app
       	css/              	--> css files
-      	helpers/			--> generic helpers (I added an encryption helper) js/               	--> javascript files
+      	js/               	--> javascript files
       		components/		--> logger component
         	controllers/	--> application controllers